whua0792/Creative-Coding-Major-Project_whua0792_9103_tut01/README.md

 ### __Instructions on how to interact with the work:__

-- After opening the file, the animation will start directly.
+- AThe animation will start automatically when the file is opened.
-- You can stay for a while to appreciate the graphics floating very slowly.
+- You can watch the graphics float slowly for a while.
-- After appreciating, you can click the screen with your mouse, and some of the graphics will spread out.
+- Afterward, you can click the screen, and some of the graphics will scatter.
-- Click again to stop spreading, and click again to continue spreading.
+- Click again to stop the spreading, and click once more to resume it.
-- If you want to return to the original state, you can only refresh the screen.
-(The meaning of this interaction will be explained later)
+- To return to the original state, simply refresh the screen.
+(The meaning of this interaction will be explained later.)

 ### __Details of your individual approach to animating the group code.__
 #### I chose the Perlin noise and randomness to drive my individual code.